Skip to main content

 Emasi (Sour Milk)

-Emasi is made from raw cow's milk that is fermented and then strained.
-It's used for two traditional dishes: Emasi etinkhobe temmbila (ground maize mixed with sour milk) and Emasi emabele (ground sorghum mixed with sour milk).
-This fermented dairy product is central to Swazi food culture.
+Emasi is raw cow's milk left to ferment and then strained.
+It goes into two traditional dishes: emasi etinkhobe temmbila (ground maize with sour milk) and emasi emabele (ground sorghum with sour milk).
+The soured milk is a fixture of Swazi cooking.

 Tinkhobe (Boiled Corn on the Cob)